-Section D - Specialty-Specific c Content of the specialty curriculum for Oral Surgery Domain 1: Accessment, diagna osis and management of patients requiring dentoalveolar surgery Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
+, , sis and management of patients requiring dentoalveolar surgery Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
 The assessments should evidence that the outcome has been met rather than collating evidence for every example.
-Demonstrate capability to carry out independent practice of exodontia and diagnosis and management of unerupted and impacted teeth, including recognising and effectively preventing and dealing with complications Capable of undertake a holistic assessment of the patient (age; social; family; medical; dental; mental health and anxiety).
-Capable of taking a thorough medical history from the patient and understand any conditions and drug therapies which may affect exodontia.
-Demonstrate knowledge and understanding of when to request appropriate imaging techniques.
-Capable of interpreting radiographic images (including small field of view CBCT scans of the dentoalveolar anatomy) and reports used in the diagnosis and management of exodontia and impacted and unerupted teeth.
-Demonstrate an understanding of the principles of recording valid consent and competence in discussing material risks and capacity issues Capable of assessing all risks associated with a procedure and understanding when no treatment is the best option.
-Capable of assessing all risks associated with a procedure and understanding when no treatment is the best option.
-Capable of assessing all risks associated with a procedure and understanding when no treatment is the best option.
-Capable of assign and raising appropriate mucoperiosteal flaps.
-Capable of designing and raising appropriate mucoperiosteal flaps.
+Demonstrate capability to Capable of undertake a holistic assessment of the patient (age; social; family; medical; dental; mental health and anxiety). carry out independent Capable of taking a thorough medical history from the patient and understand any conditions and drug therapies which may affect practice of exodontia and exodontia. diagnosis and Demonstrate knowledge and understanding of when to request appropriate imaging techniques. management of unerupted and impacted Capable of interpreting radiographic images (including small field of view CBCT scans of the dentoalveolar anatomy) and reports used in the diagnosis and management of exodontia and impacted and unerupted teeth. teeth, including recognising and Demonstrate an understanding of the principles of recording valid consent and competence in discussing material risks and capacity issues effectively preventing and Capable of assessing all risks associated with a procedure and understanding when no treatment is the best option. dealing with Capable of carrying out techniques under local anaesthesia, sedation or general anaesthesia. complications Capable of using forceps, elevators and instruments including luxators safely and effectively Capable of designing and raising appropriate mucoperiosteal flaps.
 Capable of safe and effective bone removal.
-Capable of safe and effective bone removal.
-Capable of safe and effective bone removal.
+Capable of safe and effective tooth division.
+Capable of recognising and managing intra-operative complications (e.g., haemorrhage control; loss of root into maxillary sinus; complications associated with the soft tissues or airway).
 Capable of selecting appropriate suturing techniques to repair soft tissues.
-Capable of ecognising and managing intra-operative complications (e.g., haemorrhage control; loss of root into maxillary sinus; complications associated with the soft tissues or airway).
-Capable of electing appropriate suturing techniques to repair soft tissues.
-Capable of recognising and managing oro-antral communications appropriately Capable of ensuring safe and effective post-operative instructions and ensuring safe patient discharge.
-Capable of ensuring safe and effective pos
+Capable of recognising and managing alveolar bone fractures (e.g., buccal plate, fractured tuberosity) appropriately Capable of recognising and managing oro-antral communications appropriately Capable of delivering safe and effective post-operative instructions and ensuring safe patient discharge.
+Capable of ensuring safe and effective patient follow-up.
+Capable of recognising and managing post-operative complications (e.g., delayed haemorrhage; post-operative infections; dry socket) Capable of recognising the necessity for taking tissue for pathological examination Capable of selecting the correct transport medium and methods of transfer specimens to histopathology.
+Capable of liaising with other specialties when necessary (e.g., dental, medical specialties and other allied healthcare professionals).